Can You Tell What’s Wrong with These Pictures? More Than 1 in 3 People Can’t

 Do you think you can spot when an image has been airbrushed, retouched, or altered in some other way?
 There are certainly some great photo editing apps that make tweaking photos easy.
 Too easy.
 Researchers from the University of Warwick in United Kingdom wanted to find out if people could spot the tweaks.
 They asked participants to review a bunch of original and tweaked images and asked: “Do you think this photograph has been digitally altered?”

 According to their results, published in Cognitive Research: Principles and Implications, people were able to determine that a photo had been tweaked only 60 percent of the time, and could point out exactly where only 45 percent of the time.
-Can you figure out what these optical illusions are really photos of?

 “Our study found that although people performed better than chance at detecting and locating image manipulations, they are far from perfect,” said Sophie Nightingale, PhD student and lead author from the University of Warwick.